rust-lang/rfcs/text/0000-stmtize-looping-forms.md

 [RFC PR 352]: https://github.com/rust-lang/rfcs/pull/352

-This document is *not* assigning any judgement about whether non-unit looping expressions should or should not be adopted.
+This document is *not* assigning any judgment about whether non-unit looping expressions should or should not be adopted.
 It is merely proposing that we can increase the range of variants of non-unit looping expressions that can be added backwards-compatibly if we start